edibotopic/qute-start/readme.md

 - Minimal text-based interface
 - Live-editable text (_mostly_) with rich editing (bold, italic)
+- Buttons to add new notes and tasks
 - Quote, links, tasks and favourites sections as default

 ## Purpose